Foot Lengths of Women Assume that foot lengths of adult females a... | Channels for Pearson+

 1

-Step 1: Understand the problem.
-The question asks for P95, which represents the 95th percentile of a normal distribution.
-This means we need to find the value of foot length (x) such that 95% of the data lies below it.
-The distribution is normal with a mean (μ) of 246.3 mm and a standard deviation (σ) of 12.4 mm.

-Step 2: Recall the formula for converting a raw score (x) to a z-score in a normal distribution: z = (x - μ) / σ.
-To find P95, we will reverse this formula to solve for x: x = z * σ + μ.
+Step 2: Calculate the standard error of the mean (SE).
+The formula for the standard error is SE = σ / √n.
+Substitute the given values for σ and n into the formula.

+Step 3: Standardize the sample mean to a z-score.
+Use the formula z = (X̄ - μ) / SE, where X̄ is the sample mean (250 mm), μ is the population mean, and SE is the standard error calculated in Step 2.

-Step 3: Look up the z-score corresponding to the 95th percentile in a standard normal distribution table or use statistical software.
-The z-score for the 95th percentile is approximately 1.645.
+Step 4: Use the z-score to find the corresponding probability.
+Look up the z-score in a standard normal distribution table or use statistical software to find the cumulative probability up to the z-score.

+Step 5: Subtract the cumulative probability from 1 to find the probability that the sample mean is greater than 250 mm.
+This is because we are interested in the area to the right of the z-score.

 Verified video answer for a similar problem: